Rich The Kid Needs Help: "How I'm Gonna Explain 2020 To My Kids?"

 Tuned In

-Over the past few days, Rich’s fiancée Tori Brixx has stayed connected to the cross-country protests against police brutality.
+Over the past few days, Rich’s fiancée Tori Brixx has stayed connected to the cross-country protests against racism and police brutality.
 She’s posted up clips and pics on her social media pages.

 “I shouldn’t be laughing at this but He knocking em off 😭 He gotta reload quick” -Tori Brixx’s Instagram